Reza Enayati

 Gholam Reza Enayati (غلام رضا عنايتى; born 23 September 1976) is an Iranian football manager and former player.
-He is a former member of Iran national football team.
-Enayati played as a striker and is the all-time top goalscorer in the Persian Gulf Pro League.
+Enayati played as a striker in the Persian Gulf Pro League and for the Iran national football team.
+He is the all-time top goalscorer in the Persian Gulf Pro League.

 Club career

 Reza Enayati started out his professional career playing for his hometown club Aboomoslem.
 He had a number of impressive seasons there, especially the 2001–02 season where he finished as the league's top goalscorer and was called up to the national team.

 He remained in Aboomoslem for the 2002–03 season but the year after and after being linked with a move to Persepolis, he signed with Esteghlal.
 He was not able to impress in his first season in Tehran, but in the 2004–05 season he was able to show his talents and was able to finish as the IPL's top goalscorer again with 20 goals.
 The next season, he was just as impressive, scoring 21 goals, finishing as the league's top scorer and helping his club Esteghlal win the championship and also broke the record of scoring in a season in Iran and he is the all-time top scorer of Persian Gulf Cup.
 After World Cup 2006 he signed with the Emirates club.

 On 19 March 2007, Enayati extended his contract with UAE League side Al-Emarat in a deal that will keep him there until the end of the 2007–08 season.

 In 2008, he secured a six-month contract with Al-Nasr.
 In July 2009 season he moved back to Esteghlal but after half a season he moved to Emirate league once again and joined Emirates where he scored 8 goals.
 For 2010–11 season Enayati signed with Sepahan for one year and joined his former coach Amir Ghalenoei where he helped the club to win the league title.
 He then joined to Saba Qom and later Mes Kerman.
 He returned to Saba on 1 July 2013.
 On 7 May 2014, he signed a contract with Padideh, effective from 1 July.
 He was given number 10 shirt.
 He made his debut for Padideh in 0–0 draw against Malavan on 1 August 2014.
 He scored his first goal for Padideh in next match, where they won the match against Naft Masjed Soleyman 3–0, which Enayati scored the final goal.

 Enayati moved back to Esteghlal on 31 December 2014.